jamennemaj/SQL-Practice-1/README.md

 # SQL, Excel Dashboard Practice

 Overview:
-As part of my work for a client, RDC, I created a sales dashboard to track the performance of their sales department.
+As part of my work for an example client, RDC, I created a sales dashboard to track the performance of their sales department.
 The dashboard includes a variety of metrics, such as total sales, cost, operating profit, sales by retailer, and sales by region.
 I used SQL JOIN, AVG, and other functions to compile and query the sales data.
 Additionally, to communicate the data clearly and concisely, I used various visualizations, such as line charts, bar charts, and pie charts.

 <img width="1440" alt="Screen Shot 2023-11-12 at 3 37 03 PM" src="https://github.com/jamennemaj/SQL-Practice-1/assets/150456046/0518af0f-e445-425f-8ade-1360d70a1636">